Daniel0701/Discord-Bug-Bot/README.md

 ## Production reminders

 The Worker checks its production schedule hourly and evaluates it in `PROD_TIME_ZONE` (Pacific time by default).
-Every Monday it posts the initial weekly status-update reminder at 9:00 AM.
-At 8:00 PM it checks the dedicated update channel and mentions only configured leads who have not posted since the 9:00 AM reminder.
-A dedicated update channel is recommended because receipt means that the lead posted at least one non-bot message there during that window.
+Every Monday it posts the initial weekly reminder at 9:00 AM.
+At 8:00 PM it checks the dedicated update channel and mentions only configured members who have not posted since the 9:00 AM reminder.
+A dedicated update channel is recommended because receipt means that the member posted at least one non-bot message there during that window.

 The initial reminder can also be sent manually with `/prod update`.
 The milestone reminder runs once on Monday at 9:05 AM Pacific and lists incomplete deliverables due on the upcoming Thursday whose `Valid` checkbox is checked, excluding rows whose `Discipline` is `Faculty Reviews`.
 Assigned deliverables appear first and unassigned deliverables last.
 It can also be sent manually with `/prod milestone` and has no follow-up reminder.
 Manual commands require the same advanced-permissions allowlist as privileged bug commands.